Statically indeterminate

-In statics and structural mechanics, a structure is statically indeterminate when the static equilibrium equations – force and moment equilibrium conditions – are insufficient for determining the internal forces and reactions on that structure.
+Statically indeterminate is a condition when the equilibrium equations – force and moment equilibrium conditions – are insufficient for determining the internal forces and reactions on that structure.
+The term, and its opposite, statically determinate, are used in statics, structural mechanics, and mechanical engineering.

 Mathematics

 Based on Newton's laws of motion, the equilibrium equations available for a two-dimensional body are: